yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/active-active-single-master.md

 This will ensure that the reads and writes are within the same region.
 Notice the low latency of reads and writes.
 As the whole cluster is in one region, in case of a region failure, you would lose all the data.
 Let's see how we can mitigate this.

-## Secondary standby cluster
+## Secondary replica cluster

 You can set up a secondary cluster in a different region say `us-east` using [xCluster](../../../architecture/docdb-replication/async-replication).

 ![Active-Active Single Master](/images/develop/global-apps/aa-single-master-setup.png)

 The `us-east` cluster(_sink_) is independent of the primary cluster in `us-west` and the data will be populated by **asynchronous replication** from the primary cluster(_source_).
 This means that the read and write latencies of the primary cluster will not be affected but at the same time, the data in the second cluster will not be immediately consistent with the primary cluster.
-The _sink_ cluster acts as a **Standby cluster** and can take over as primary in case of a disaster.
+The _sink_ cluster acts as a **Replica cluster** and can take over as primary in case of a disaster.
 This can also be used for [blue/green](https://en.wikipedia.org/wiki/Blue-green_deployment) deploy testing.

 ## Local Reads